tc39/notes/meetings/2017-03/mar-21.md

 MPT: Regardless of the past, I'm looking at two implementers who say they wont do this.
 We need to decide from here.

-MS: If this does become part of the standard, we will implement it.
+MLS: If this does become part of the standard, we will implement it.

 BT: Withdrawal is more reflective of the likelihood that we'll get consensus on this feature.